pulumi/registry/themes/default/content/registry/packages/venafi/installation-configuration.md

 ### Venafi Trust Protection Platform

-Once the credetials are obtained, there are two ways to communicate your authorization tokens to Pulumi when talking to Venafi TPP:
+Once the credentials are obtained, there are two ways to communicate your authorization tokens to Pulumi when talking to Venafi TPP:

 1. Setting the environment variables `VENAFI_URL`, `VENAFI_TOKEN` and `VENAFI_ZONE`: